GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/README.md

 metal in High Availability (HA) mode using Virtual Machines (VMs) running on [OpenStack](https://www.openstack.org/).
 The guide also shows how to configure the [OpenStack Cloud Provider for Kubernetes](https://github.com/kubernetes/cloud-provider-openstack) on the Anthos on bare metal cluster.
-The guide has been tested on OpenStack [Ussuri](https://releases.openstack.org/ussuri/index.html) and assumes that you already have a similar OpenStack environment running.
+This guide has been tested on OpenStack [Ussuri](https://releases.openstack.org/ussuri/index.html) and assumes that you already have a similar OpenStack environment running.